ppy/osu-wiki/wiki/Tournaments/CWC/2021/en.md

 2. Each mappool consists of 4 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time).
 3. The Group Stage mappool will consist of 14 maps, Round of 16 and Quarterfinals will consist of 15 maps, Semifinals, Finals and Grand Finals mappool will consist of 16 maps.
 4. Each mappool has one tiebreaker.
+5. **The NoFail mod will be forced on every map.**
-5. The NoMod bracket will be played with no mods activated.
+6. The NoMod bracket will be played with no mods enabled at all (other than NoFail).
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective mods activated.
+7. The Hidden, HardRock and DoubleTime bracket will be played with the respective mods activated.
    - When playing a map from the HardRock or DoubleTime pool, Hidden can be used optionally by any player.
-7. The tiebreaker will be played with no mods selected or with the Hidden mod.
+8. The tiebreaker will be played with no mods selected or with the Hidden mod.
-8. The size of the NoMod bracket will be 4 in Group Stage, 5 in Round of 16 and Quarterfinals and 6 for Semifinals, Finals and Grand Finals.
+9. The size of the NoMod bracket will be 4 in Group Stage, 5 in Round of 16 and Quarterfinals and 6 for Semifinals, Finals and Grand Finals.
-9. The size of the [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time) brackets will be 3 in all stages.
+10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time) brackets will be 3 in all stages.

 ### Scheduling instructions